ubisoft/mixer/docs/getting-started/install.rst

 Mixer is developed and actively tested on Windows 10.
 Community users reported successful usage on Linux platform.

-The currently supported Blender version is 2.92.0.
+The currently supported Blender version is 2.93.x.
+Blender 3.0 will be supported soon.

 .. _download: